Do you find data transfer via USB port slow? Here are six ways to speed it up procedure on Windows.

 USB drive is a ubiquitous way of transferring data between devices.
 Given how small and light it can be made, the humble USB drive is one of the best portable storage devices available.

-It is quite common for the data transfer rate on USB drives to be slower than what was advertised by the manufacturer.
-As a result, the process becomes frustrating and time-consuming.
-While the type of USB, the age of and the type of connection port can also slow down the data transfer, the problem can also be caused by your system.
+It is quite common for the data transfer rate on USB drives to slow down compared to what was advertised by the manufacturer.
+As a result, the process becomes frustrating and time consuming.
+While USB type, age, and port type can also slow down data transfer, the problem may also be with your system.

 Therefore, if your data transfer rates are slower than you remember, try these fixes to increase the speed of your USB drives.